dgroomes/java-columnar-query-engine/README.md

   to learn the API).
 * [ ] Drop the 'single field' object graph type.
 I just want to model a "table" or maybe "collection" to use Mongo's term which is good because it disambiguates it from SQL.
+* [ ] Separate the query API from the query engine.
+Use different Gradle modules.